andywickoren/se_project_newsexplorer_frontend/README.md

     };

     Backend Not Yet Implemented:
-    The registrations modal displays validation and style feedback but does not store user data.
+    The registration modal displays validation and style feedback but does not store user data.
     Saved articles persist only in session memory for the demo.
-    Note to reviewer: use email@gmail.com and password123 to login Use the triplpeten button in the footer to logout I did not see a logout option on the figma.
-I was considering adding this feature on a popup on the username button, but am unsure there are more specific requirements.
+    Note to reviewer:
+        Use email@gmail.com and password123 to login.
+        Use the tripleten button in the footer to logout.
+        I did not see a logout option on the figma.
+I was considering adding this feature on a popup on the username button, but am unsure if there are more specific requirements.
 For now, you can use the tripleten button to change isLoggedIn state and view the app logged out.

 TECHNOLOGIES USED